top of page

 CURRENT TRAINEES

-Andrew is a Master's student with the School of Nutrition at the University of Ottawa.
+Pei is a Master's student with the School of Nutrition at the University of Ottawa.

 PAST TRAINEES